capstone-engine/capstone-engine.github.io/op_access.md

 <br>
 Below is the explanation for important lines of this Python sample.

-- Line 5 ~ 6: Intialize X86 engine, then turn on the *DETAIL* mode, which is required to get the access information of operands & registers.
+- Line 5 ~ 6: Initialize X86 engine, then turn on the *DETAIL* mode, which is required to get the access information of operands & registers.

 - Line 8 ~ 9: Disassemble input code, then print out the assembly of all the instructions.